metio/terraform-provider-k8s/docs/data-sources/notification_toolkit_fluxcd_io_alert_v1beta1_manifest.md

 Optional:

-- `event_severity` (String) Filter events based on severity, defaults to ('info').
-If set to 'info' no events will be filtered.
+- `event_severity` (String) Filter events based on severity, defaults to ('info').If set to 'info' no events will be filtered.
 - `exclusion_list` (List of String) A list of Golang regular expressions to be used for excluding messages.
 - `summary` (String) Short description of the impact and affected cluster.
-- `suspend` (Boolean) This flag tells the controller to suspend subsequent events dispatching.
-Defaults to false.
+- `suspend` (Boolean) This flag tells the controller to suspend subsequent events dispatching.Defaults to false.

 <a id="nestedatt--spec--event_sources"></a>
 ### Nested Schema for `spec.event_sources`